canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 ---
 layout: post
-title: How to version control your projects with Git.
+title: A beginner's Guide to Git.
 A guide to time travel
 tags: tutorial git
 ---